Editors' Roundtable | AU Small Finance Bank shares rise, key triggers

 Apr 12, 2023 IST5 Min(s) Read

-Looking at the numbers, NPA in March 2020, when he was the MD and CEO and has been a promoter since inception.
-So, the NPA then was 1.7, during COVID-19 times it went up to 4.1 and now it is fallen back to 1.8.
-In terms of strength, the company’s strength has gone from just 5,000 employees to more than 30,000 employees now, and the independent board is largely been controlled and there are 8 independent directors on the board.
+the company’s strength has gone from just 5,000 employees to more than 30,000 employees now.
+The top 50 people in management have an average vintage of eight years.
+The board is fully independent, with eight independent directors and two women independent directors.

-The liability franchise has done well in the last couple of years.
-So, from 26,000 it has gone to 70,000 and even the CASA (low-cost deposits) has improved for the bank from 14 percent to 38 percent.
-So, all the metrics look very good as far as the numbers are concerned over the last couple of years.
+The liability franchise has done well in the last couple of years as it grew from Rs 26,164 from March 2020 to Rs 69,365 in March 2023 with the CASA improving from 14 percent to 38 percent.

+The bank also had two QIPs in the last three years and from Rs 625 crore in March 2021 it went up to Rs 2,000 crore in August 2022.

 For more details, watch the accompanying video